Alice Rio

 Alice Rio is a French historian of early medieval Europe with particular interests in legal culture and slavery in Francia.
 A former professor at King's College London, Rio has held the Chichele Chair in Medieval History at the University of Oxford since October 2025.
 She is currently co-editor, with Matthew Kelly, of the journal Past & Present.

 Early life and education

 Rio was born and raised in Paris.
-She earned her BA, MA and PhD in history at King's College London, being supervised for the latter by Janet Nelson.
+She earned her B.A., M.A. and Ph.D. in history from King's College London, being supervised for the latter by Janet Nelson.
 Her doctoral thesis was entitled Frankish legal formularies, c.
 500–1000 and completed in 2006.

 Academic career

 After earning her doctorate Rio held a junior research fellowship at New College, Oxford and a fellowship at Sidney Sussex College, Cambridge.
 In 2009 she returned to King's College London as a lecturer in medieval European history.
 She was appointed Professor of Medieval History in 2018.

 In 2011, Rio joined the editorial board of Past & Present, and in October 2022, succeeded Alexandra Walsham as the journal's co-editor, first alongside Matthew Hilton and then Matthew Kelly.
 She previously served as the journal's publications editor.
 Rio is an elected fellow of the Royal Historical Society.

 In October 2025, Rio took up the Chichele Chair in Medieval History at the University of Oxford and a fellowship of All Souls College in succession to Julia M. H. Smith.